Skip to main content

 6. For testnet/mainnet deployment:

-# First publish your contract to the registry
+# First publish your contract to the unverified registry

 # Then deploy an instance with constructor parameters